NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 1. Test it works:

     1. Create a temporary branch of your favourite repository.
-    1. Make an inconsequential whitesace change.
+    1. Make an inconsequential whitespace change.
     1. Commit the change.
         1. You will be prompted for your GPG key passphrase - optionally select to add it to the macOS Keychain.
     1. Check the latest commit shows a successful signing: